The ministerial staff of the First Baptist Church in Beverly operate in a Team Ministry, to the fullest extent.

 Reverend Julie Flowers (she, her, hers) graduated in 2001 from Wellesley College; she holds a BA in English and Spanish.
 She received her M.Div. from Harvard Divinity School in 2007, where she was a finalist for the prestigious Billings Preaching Prize.
 Julie has also served as chaplain intern at St. Elizabeth’s Medical Center in Brighton.
 She is a member of the Beverly Rotary Club, through which she is able to meet with many other community members and to be engaged in active and lively community service, like that practiced and valued by the church.
 In her free time she enjoys skiing and sailing (depending on the season!), reading, going to local Farmers’ Markets, and spending time with her son, Emmett, and their dog, Genevieve.

 Dr. Esther Chang (she, her, hers) came to FBC in 1998 and is a native of Korea who grew up in Canada.
 She received her Master’s Degree from Eastman School of Music, and her Doctorate Degree through a fellowship from the University of Illinois.
 Prior to her work with FBC, she served as a faculty member of the Canadian Institute of Performing Arts, and served several churches as Director of Music.
 In 1998, Esther won the Royal Canadian College of Organist National Organ Competition.
 Esther lives in Beverly with her son, Ben.

-John Thomson (he/him/his) serves as Business Manager of FBC.
+John Thomson (he/him/his) serves as Treasurer of FBC.
 He graduated from Yale College and received his law degree from Harvard Law.
 John has extensive experience in real estate law and has served on the City of Beverly Planning Board and the Beverly Historical Society Board of Directors.
 John lives in Beverly with his wife Loyce.
 As empty nesters, John and his wife Loyce enjoy spending time with their children and granddaughter who still live locally, travelling, and playing in the church’s bell choirs.